citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/additional-features/contract-management/use/register-contract.md

 Liking vision of contract complexity
 ------------------------------------

-**Vision of Contract Complexity: **allows to identify the values of complexity referring to the operational costs of the contract.
+**Vision of Contract Complexity**: allows to identify the values of complexity referring to the operational costs of the contract.
 It is widely used in the case of the management of the Orders of Services related to the UST currency.

-1. Click the** Complexity By Contract** tab, and after that, click on the complexity that you want to enter the value;
+1. Click the **Complexity By Contract** tab, and after that, click on the complexity that you want to enter the value;

 ![figure](images/register-5.png)